Willem-Jacobs/city-explorer-api/README.md

 ## Overview

 Backend server for the city explorer site.
-Will provide weather data from a data file for now.
-Will eventually interact with APIs for us.
+The backend gets uses API for weather information and a movie API to get movies.
+Items are cached for 10 seconds for testing.

 ## Getting Started